nvaccess/nvda/.github/ISSUE_TEMPLATE/special_case_issue.md

 - Bug Report Template: https://github.com/nvaccess/nvda/issues/new?template=bug_report.md
 - Feature Request Template: https://github.com/nvaccess/nvda/issues/new?template=feature_request.md

-If required information is not provided when requested, the issue may be closed.
+If the required information is not provided upon request, the issue may be closed.

 Please also note that the NVDA project has a Citizen and Contributor Code of Conduct which can be found at https://github.com/nvaccess/nvda/blob/master/CODE_OF_CONDUCT.md.
 NV Access expects that all contributors and other community members read and abide by the rules set out in this document while participating or contributing to this project.